Capital Gains Tax Rates 2026: What Changed

 1. Tax-Loss Harvesting

-Sell underperforming positions at a loss to offset gains realized elsewhere in your portfolio.
-Capital losses offset capital gains dollar-for-dollar.
-If losses exceed gains, you can deduct up to $3,000 of net losses against ordinary income per year, carrying forward any remaining losses indefinitely.
+Sell underperforming positions at a loss to offset gains.
+Excess losses deduct up to $3,000 against ordinary income per year; remaining losses carry forward indefinitely.

 2. Hold for Long-Term Status